Last updated on April 2nd, 2020 at 04:38 pm

 You are going to want to serve them as an appetizer at every party from now on!
-Still craving them but need to serve an actual dinner, you are also welcome to serve them as an entrée.
+If you are craving them but need to serve an actual dinner, you are also welcome to serve them as an entrée.

-If you go the entrée route, then you might want to serve them over pasta.
+If you go the entrée route, then you might want to serve them over mashed potatoes or pasta.
 In terms of pasta, I would suggest using an egg noodle or other wide, fat noodle.
 However, if you want to use spaghetti then feel free!
 No noodle judgement here.

 Bon appétit! (more french flavor for you!)

 You might have to put up with people wondering why it isn’t a tomato based sauce.
 But just tell them to “French Off” and find another party.
 Problem solved.